 - Loan details, such as the terms and conditions of the payment and initial deposit

 - Information about the selling agent

-Make sure you speak with your lawyer before signing anything, because a signed contract of sale is final.
+Speak with your lawyer before signing anything because a signed contract of sale is final.

 Different states in Australia have different rules surrounding contracts of sale.
 Make sure that you’re aware of the rules so that you do everything right the first time.
-Speak to your lawyer to clear up anything you’re confused about.
+After reading this first home buyer guide, speak to your lawyer to clear up anything you’re confused about.